kyleshank/docs/element-types.md

 }
 ```

-To make it easier for users to copy your elements’ reference tags, you may want to add the “Copy reference tag” [action](#index-page-actions) to your element’s index page.
+To make it easier for users to copy your elements’ reference tags, you may want to add a “Copy reference tag” [action](#index-page-actions) to your element’s index page.

 ```php
 use craft\elements\actions\CopyReferenceTag;